QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 It is extremely important to make regular backups so that you don't lose your data unexpectedly.
 The [Qubes backup system] allows you to do this securely and easily.

+### Submit your HCL report

+Consider giving back to the Qubes community and helping other users by [generating and submitting a Hardware Compatibility List (HCL) report][hcl-howto].

 ### Get Started

 [Get Started] with Qubes, and read more about [Common Tasks] and [Managing Operating Systems within Qubes].